Partner Lifecycle12 min read

 • Conduct regular business reviews (monthly or quarterly)

-• Provide deal support and technical pre-sales assistance
+• Provide deal support and technical pre-sales assistance on referred opportunities

-• Co-sell on strategic opportunities
+• Co-sell with partners on strategic opportunities

 • Run joint marketing campaigns and events

-• Share qualified leads with partners
+• Share qualified leads back to partners where it makes sense

 • Offer incentives for target behaviors (SPIFs, contests)

-• Facilitate partner-to-partner collaboration
+• Facilitate partner-to-partner collaboration (e.g., complementary MSPs)

 • Recognize and celebrate partner wins publicly